samyk/usbdriveby/README.md

 ![http://samy.pl/usbdriveby/snitch.jpg](http://samy.pl/usbdriveby/snitch.jpg)

-If the user does **not** have Little Snitch installed, we want to avoid hitting the up arrow in Terminal as we may accidentally launch a previous command, so we can also send a Cmd+C to "kill" the current line in Terminal, where Cmd+C does nothing in the Little Snitch modal.
+If the user does **not** have Little Snitch installed, we want to avoid hitting the up arrow in Terminal as we may accidentally launch a previous command, so we can also send a Ctrl+C to "kill" the current line in Terminal, where Ctrl+C does nothing in the Little Snitch modal.

 ```
   // move our keyboard using the arrow keys to allow this host permanently ;)